Price: $979 (starting)

 CPU: 11th Gen Intel Core i3/i5/i7

 At this point, it’s hard to imagine the Dell XPS 13 getting much better.
 This near-perfect notebook has sat at the top of our best laptops rankings for years, thanks to fast performance and a gorgeously sleek design that Dell has made thinner and more bezel-less with every iteration.

 But laptop processors are always evolving, which is why the latest Dell XPS 13 has gotten even faster thanks to Intel’s new 11th Gen CPUs and integrated Xe graphics.
-Combine that with the stunning 4-sided InfinityEdge display introduced in this year’s model, a wonderfully portable design and a comfy keyboard and touchpad, and you have an even better version of the ultimate laptop.
+Combine that with the stunning 4-sided InfinityEdge display introduced in this year’s model, a wonderfully portable design and a comfy keyboard and touchpad, and you have an even better version of the one of the best Windows laptops.

 However, as you’ll see in our Dell XPS 13 (11th Gen) review, there are a few quirks to be aware of before you buy the latest version of Dell’s flagship laptop.
-And thanks to new competition from the amazing MacBook Air M1, the battle for the title of best laptop has never been this contentious.
-And if the rumors are true about the MacBook Pro 2021, the XPS 13 may not hold its spot on the top of the mountain through to 2022.
+And thanks to new competition from the amazing MacBook Air M1 and MacBook Pro M1, the XPS 13 may not hold its spot on the top of the mountain through to 2022.

 Dell XPS 13 price and availability

 The new Dell XPS 13 is available now and starts at $899 (a sale price from the "normal" $1,059 price, as Dell always lists two prices).
 For that money, you get an 11th Gen Intel Core i3-1115G4 processor, 8GB of RAM, a 256GB SSD and Intel UHD graphics.